jcbwlkr/princess-defense/README.md

 #princess-defense

 ##About
-Monsters come to capture the princess but get more than the expect!
+Monsters come to capture the princess but get more than they expect!

 ###Author
 Name: Jacob Walker